Skip to content

 Configuration Guide

-Configuring a Preferred Active Instance
+Configuring the Preferred Active Instance

 <swiftlet name="sys$hacontroller" preferred-active="true"/>